 The T5 Recharge is extremely hushed in EV mode.
 When the battery is flat, the engine starts up, but if you’re driving on the motorway, you probably won’t even notice it at first.
 It’s obviously not as silent as the pure electric drive, though, which may encourage you to charge it up more.

-Active safety features are comprehensive, including City Safety autonomous emergency braking that detects cyclists and pedestrians as well as other cars.
-Run-off-road protection helps stop the XC40 driving over road-edge markings and into danger, and there is a driver alertness monitor that sounds a warning when it detects a drowsy driver.
+Active safety features are comprehensive with the Volvo XC40, including City Safety autonomous emergency braking that detects cyclists and pedestrians as well as other cars.
+Run-off-road protection helps stop the Volvo XC40 driving over road-edge markings and into danger, and there is a driver alertness monitor that sounds a warning when it detects a drowsy driver.

-Volvo also offers the optional IntelliSafe Assist package, with adaptive cruise control and pilot assist that helps with steering, plus IntelliSafe Surround that includes a blind-spot and rear collision warnings.
+Volvo also offers the optional IntelliSafe Assist package with the XC40, with adaptive cruise control and pilot assist that helps with steering, plus IntelliSafe Surround that includes a blind-spot and rear collision warnings.
 It’s a very useful safety aid – and a neat driver convenience feature, too.